My Cinnamon Roll Recipe!

 Ingredients

-• 2 large eggs at room temperature (not cold!)
+- 2 large eggs at room temp (not cold)

 Instructions